 In which Harry and Thor meet, more of Loki's past is revealed, some of Odin's plans for James/Thor prior to the attack on Halloween are revealed, the Weasley Twins that Harry's family are just about the best thing since sliced bread, Thor has a long overdue talk with Snape – not one for the Snape fans – and Loki is confronted several students who lost people when he attacked New York.

 Harry looked up as he heard footsteps.
 In a heartbeat, he realised just why everyone said he looked like his father.
-Looking at James Potter, God of Thunder, was like looking at an older, dark eyed version of himself.
+Looking at James Potter, God of Thunder, was like looking at an older version of himself. albeit without dark eyes or, he noticed with a stab of jealousy, glasses.
 He also looked rather nervous as he came to sit down beside Harry's bed, running a hand through his hair distractedly.
 Harry watched as his eyes ran up and down Harry's body, focused first on his face, then on his eyes.
 He sighed, and smiled crookedly.
 "Long time no see, son," he said quietly.

 Harry glared at him for a long moment, fighting down a veritable storm of conflicting emotions, then said what he'd been wanting to say ever since he'd found out his father was alive.
 "Where the bloody hell have you been?" he snarled.

 James jerked back like he'd been slapped.
 Then, with visible effort he replied, "I was incarnated as James Potter by my father, as a lesson in humility.
 I had no memories of my past life.
 Then, when I was murdered, I witnessed your mother's death as a spirit."
 Pain filled his eyes and he closed them briefly.
 "I then returned to Asgard.
 I returned to my original form.
 And I went mad.
 Mad with grief and rage.
 None could stop, none could hold me.
-Even mighty Heimdall could not restrain me in my madness.
+I would have shattered worlds in my madness, and even mighty Heimdall could not have restrained me.
 But my father could.
 He removed my memories of my life as James Potter."

 "So why did you come now?"
 Harry asked, voice quieter.